Jonathon VandenHombergh, PhD

 External objects get perceived by literally growing into our heads (2025).

-You can't choose euthanasia for your own reasons (forthcoming).
+You can't choose euthanasia for your own reasons (2025, 2026).

 Sticks and stones are made of things like the number three (my dissertation).